kourgeorge/agenthub/agent-hiring-mvp/agenthub-sdk/CONSUMPTION_CLI_GUIDE.md

 # 2. Get agent details
 agenthub agent info 123

-# 3. Hire the agent
+# 3. Hire the agent (automatically handles deployment for ACP agents)
 agenthub hire agent 123 --billing-cycle "per_use"

 # 4. Execute the agent (using hiring ID from step 3)